sleepingkiwi/wordpress-docker/readme.md

 a starting point for local WordPress installs.

+used extensively on macos, untested but should(?) mostly work under linux/WSL.

-runs the latest WP version by default and links wp-content directory to a local version - in there is where you can add project code or create a git repo etc.
+runs the latest WP version by default and links `wp-content` directory to a local version - where you can add project code or create a git repo etc.

+contains configuration and settings to run xdebug on the local machine.

 Requires our [nginx-proxy](https://github.com/sleepingkiwi/nginx-proxy-docker) container to be running for the ssl functionality etc.

 ## usage

 - put it in to a directory
-- run `docker-compose up` or `docker-compose up -d` (`docker-compose stop` to stop that one)
+- run `docker-compose up` to run in the terminal
+- or `docker-compose up -d` to run in the background (`docker-compose stop` to stop that one)
 - run `docker-compose down` to clean up everything that hasn't been saved to a volume specified in `docker-compose.yml`

 See below for specifics

 ## Rename volumes and services

-Because we now run these images on a shared network we would run in to issues with the same db service being shared by multiple containers.
+Because we run these images on a shared network we would run in to issues with the same db service being shared by multiple containers.

 To resolve this we give each service it's own name keyed to the current project

-Find and replace `example_site` with `your_site_name`
+Find and replace `example_site` with `your_site_name` in `docker-compose.yml`

 ## local domain name and ssl certs for dev